ShujaatMirza/minimal/index.md

 ###### About Me
 * * *

-I am a PhD candidate in Computer Science at the Courant Institute, NYU.
-I am fortunate to be advised by [Prof. Christina Pöpper](http://poepper.net){:target="_blank"}.
-In my research, I develop novel methods to mitigate online malicious activity and make the Internet a private and safe place.
-My work bridges end user desires and technical systems to realize privacy enhancing technologies utilizing a mix of _quantitative & qualitative analyses_, _machine learning_, and _applied cryptography_.
+I am a PhD candidate in Computer Science at Courant Institute, NYU.
+I am fortunate to be advised by [Professor Christina Pöpper](http://poepper.net){:target="_blank”} and supported by Global PhD Fellowship.
+In my research, I focus on better understanding and developing techniques to mitigate different forms of online abuse.
+Some of my recent research includes: designing training data extraction attacks to generate privacy leakage from code generation language models, characterizing threats of disinformation operations, and securing users’ right to be forgotten in their online activity.
+My work aims to realize privacy enhancing technologies utilizing a mix of _quantitative & qualitative analyses_, _machine learning_, and _applied cryptography_.

 ##### Recent News